DOH Video of instructions on How to get a 329 card: click here

 VI.
 Save and submit application.
 The DOH registration is then sent automatically to Dr. Barton's state account queue.
 If there are any errors, Dr Barton may or the DOH will send it back to your personal state account for editing.
 You will need to make the corrections, and then send it back, after resigning and resubmitting it.
 This is all done only online.
 If I tell you I sent it back, it is NOT by email or snail mail.
 It is done only on the internet.

-VI.
+III.
 During your consultation Dr. B will review and certify your condition and application.

-VII.
+IV.
 Dr. B will submit your application to DOH.

-VIII.
-You can NOT submit your application directly to DOH.
+V. You can NOT submit your application directly to DOH.

-7. 329 cards are now downloaded from your personal account at the Department of Health.
+VI.
+329 cards are now downloaded from your personal account at the Department of Health.
 They no longer mail them by USPS.

 For more info visit DOH Medical Cannabis Registry Program: